instagibbs/bolts/XX-eltoo-peer-protocol.md

     - MUST retransmit `funding_locked`.
   - otherwise:
     - MUST NOT retransmit `funding_locked`.
-  - upon reconnection:
   - MUST ignore any redundant `funding_locked` it receives.
   - If both local and remote `last_update_number`s are identical:
     - partial signature from the non-turn-taker can be applied to the turn-taker's transaction if not previously received before disconnect